mitester/Underperforming-Students-vs-Teachers/README.md

 - **DO NOT** write function definitions in header files, since the complier will not check mistakes.
 - Use ***Camel Case*** to name functions and variables.
 - All decimal variables should be stored in `double` type.
-- Please use `/**/` to describe the class at the top of the header files
+- Please use `/* I am some detailed description */` to describe the class at the top of the header files
 - Please write comment `//i am a very readable comment` (such that other people can understand your code).
 - Always remember to write documentation. (documentation.md)
 - Use **MIL (Member Initialization List)** in class constructors.